wangxinyu0922/wangxinyu0922.github.io/_pages/about.md

 Here are my [Publications](https://wangxinyu0922.github.io/publications/) and [CV](https://wangxinyu0922.github.io/cv/).

 ## News:
 **2020-10:** Our paper [Automated Concatenation of Embeddings for Structured Prediction](https://wangxinyu0922.github.io/publication/arxiv-2020-ace) was released on the ArXiv.
-(Under review as a conference paper at ICLR 2021.)

 **2020-10:** Our paper [Structural Knowledge Distillation](https://wangxinyu0922.github.io/publication/arxiv-2020-structural) was released on the ArXiv.
-(Under review as a conference paper at ICLR 2021.)

 **2020-09:** Our paper [AIN: Fast and Accurate Sequence Labeling with Approximate Inference Network](https://wangxinyu0922.github.io/publication/emnlp-2020-ain) was accepted to the **Main Conference** of EMNLP 2020!